alekseitrubin/alekseitrubin/README.md

 ---

-## ⚡ Fun Fact

-When I'm not crunching data or coding, I enjoy exploring the great outdoors, which fuels my passion for data science!

----

 **Note**: My GitHub repositories showcase some of my public projects.
 I'm continuously working on exciting data science and engineering projects, so stay tuned for updates!

 ---